profsmith89/ctps/_sources/chap13.md

 Behind the interface of `rewrite_emsg` is a lot of interesting work.
 Because I wanted information that currently exists at the end of the Python interpreter's error message at the start of my error message, this function splits the processing of the input error message `e` into two pieces: (1) grab and process the "Traceback" lines, which is done in `process_traceback`; and (2) take some of what was learned from `process_traceback` and process and print the error followed by my rewritten traceback, which is done in `print_error` and aided by `print_stack`.

 Understanding the code in `rewrite.py` is useful if you want to modify my error message, but even if you don't, there is one aspect of how `process_traceback` works that's worth highlighting.
-It deals with parentheses in REs, which I mentioned earlier but didn't show you why they were really useful.
+It deals with parentheses in REs, which I mentioned earlier but didn't show you why they were useful.
 I'll do that now.

 The following code block extracts the RE defined on line 32 of `rewrite.py` and uses it in a `re.match` call similar to those that take place in `process_traceback`.